cardano-foundation/developer-portal/docs/get-started/cardano-cli/withdraw-rewards.md

 rewards="$(cardano-cli conway query stake-address-info --address $(cat stake1.addr) | jq .[].rewardAccountBalance)"
 ```

-### Build the transaction:
+## Building the transaction

-To withdraw rewards from the rewards account you must withdraw its entire balance (partial withdrawals are not allowed).
-Use the flag `--withdrawal` followed by the stake address and its balance using the syntax: `stakeAddress+lovelace`.
+To withdraw rewards from the rewards account, you must withdraw its entire balance; partial withdrawals are not allowed.
+Use the `--withdrawal` flag followed by the stake address and its balance using the syntax: `stakeAddress+lovelace`.

-By default, the `build` command considers the transaction to only require 1 witness, however, this type of transaction needs to be signed by `payment.skey`, to pay for the transaction fees, but also by `stake.skey` to prove we control that stake address.
-So we let the `build` command "know" that the transaciton will carry two signatures using the flag `--witness-override 2`, this has a slight impact on the fee.
+By default, the `build` command considers the transaction to only require one witness.
+However, this type of transaction needs to be signed by `payment.skey` to pay for the transaction fees, and also by `stake.skey` to prove that we control that stake address.
+Therefore, we inform the `build` command that the transaction will carry two signatures using the `--witness-override 2` flag.
+This has a slight impact on the fee:

 ```shell
 cardano-cli babbage transaction build \